karansinghparihar/movieScoop/README.md

 - Implement more features as a personal practice project
 - Add user profile data, profile picture and personal data setup
 - Add paginations and setup category sorting
-- Add python scraper to customize recommendations for each user
+- Add customize recommendations for each user
 - Move backend and database to node and express.

 ---